shadowmoose/RedditDownloader/docs/Settings.md

 If a setting has options, its value **must** be one of its options.

+**Note:** File output paths support tags to isntert data about each post into the file path.
+See [the bottom of this page](#output-format) for more info.

 **Below are the relevant categories, and their settings:**

 ## Auth